 25 of the Most Famous Ancient Greek Statues and Sculptures

-Beauty, which the ancient Greeks honoured, by constructing some of the most spectacular, life-like statues and sculptures and amazing architectural wonders which greatly influeced the rest of the world, in fact Roman architecture essentially became a reproduction of ancient Greek architecture.
+Beauty, which the ancient Greeks honoured, by constructing some of the most spectacular, life-like statues and sculptures and amazing architectural wonders which greatly influenced the rest of the world, in fact Roman architecture essentially became a reproduction of ancient Greek architecture.

 Throughout the three eras of Ancient Greek art; Archaic (600 – 480 BC), Classical (480 – 323 BC) and Hellenistic (323 – 31 BC), three main materials were used; Bronze, marble and chryselephantine (Gold and ivory on wood).